-Ground Balance – Ground balance is the detector reading the minerals in the ground to optimize the detectors performance based on the information received from the ground.
-The importance of this is often overlooked and Ground balancing should be performed at the beginning of each hunt and sometimes several times throughout a hunt as ground conditions often change.
-Anytime you notice your detector running unstable or a little more chatter than usual try to re-ground balance, often this is the issue.
+Ground Balance – Ground balance is the metal detector reading the minerals in the ground to optimize the metal detectors performance based on the information received from the ground.
+The importance of this is often overlooked and Ground Balancing should be performed at the beginning of each hunt and sometimes several times throughout a hunt as ground conditions often change.
+Anytime you notice your metal detector running unstable or a little more chatter than usual try to re-ground balance, often this is the issue.

 I used to have a spot to metal detect that was loaded with modern trash yet the site gave up a lot of old, great finds at 6 plus inches deep.
 Everyone I took there would crank their sensitivity up and struggle through this particular area and have poor success.
 I would turn down my sensitivity and I always made some great finds.
 Running Sensitivity high isn’t always the ticket.

 Discrimination – often referred to as simply Disc.
 It is the ability to reject a segment of target range.
 This can work for or against you depending on the situation and the amount of targets that fall in the range you are discriminating against.
 One way that Discrimination might be used successfully is at a spot where there is very little iron.
 You can Disc it out so you don’t have to hear it.
 There are times where running disc.
 Or too much disc.
 Can be counter intuitive.
 When I am detecting in heavy iron when running disc to high and sometimes disc. at all it can slow the metal detectors processor down, false on some of the iron slowing it down and sometimes mask out good targets.
 While metal detecting high iron areas I find it better to run little to no discrimination.
 In these cases I also prefer to run fewer tones and prefer two when applicable.
 It makes it simpler to hear what is going on, at least for me.